 Change the .piz file name to .zip:

-In order to send an executable file (.exe) through a mail program the file needs to be compressed into a .zip file and the extension changed to .piz.
-Otherwise the computer will block any file that contains an .exe file.
-When you receive your software program in the mail from SynGlyphX the file extension will often be changed to .piz.
+In order to send an executable file (.exe) through an email program, the file needs to be compressed into a .zip file.
+Sometimes email services will block .zip files in their malware filter.
+Because of this restriction, you will often receive your software program from SynGlyphX with the file extension changed to .piz.

+If file extensions are turned on, simply click on the file name and change .piz to .zip:

 If you can’t see the file extension .zip or .piz